- Race Information

-- The breast cancer mortality rate has decreased 37 percent between 1990-2013 due to a combination of early detection and effective treatment.
+- Breast cancer mortality decreased from 1989-2014 by 38 percent in the U.S. due to a combination of early detection and effective treatment.

 - The Komen Advocacy Alliance has influenced U.S. federal and state decisions, fighting to ensure that women get access to the care they need.

 - One in eight women in the U.S. will be diagnosed with breast cancer in her lifetime.